Tezsure/Tezster-CLI/README.md

 ```
 tezster start-nodes
 ```
-*It will activate Tezos alpha on local machine.
+*It will run local network of nodes & baker and activate carthagenet protocol.
 Now Nodes are running successfully on port 18731.*

 #### Stop Local Nodes
 To stop the nodes, run: